ro-mo/roomagram/README.md

 # README
-To run the program, make sure to have installed all of the previous
+To use properly the program, install these settings
 <pre>
 Ruby version used: 3.0.0

-npm version used: 10.2.3

 Rails version used: 7.1.2